ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 You can run any number of Diablo II games on one computer.
 For example, modder can test multiplayer game for their mod.
 To start the second game, you must start it with "game.exe" and not "Diablo II.exe".
-Warning : Don't start games with the same savepath when you use the Shared Stash.
+Warning: Don't start games with the same savepath when you use the Shared Stash.
 	  Don't use the same character in same time.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveLaunchAnyNumberOfLOD=0		{0:Disabled; 1:Enabled}

 Regenerate the map each time you re-start a game (like in multiplayer).